GunioRobot/androidTrimet/README.markdown

 ##Current State:
 This is actively being worked on library.
-Presently, all of the functionality that is present in Trimet's web services (http://developer.trimet.org/ws_docs/) is fully supported, except planning a trip (which will be coming soon).
+Presently, all of the functionality that is present in [Trimet's web services](http://developer.trimet.org/ws_docs/) is fully supported, except planning a trip (which will be coming soon).

 Other than Trip Planning, the piece that most needs improvement is documentation.
-Here's a hint: You'll want to start with an instance of the TrimetClient class and then call the methods on it.
+Here's a hint: You'll want to start with an instance of the TrimetClient class and then call the methods it exposes.

 ##Notes: